E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 There are also types of test cases where a single parameter is varied *within* the test case (e.g. with different steps each performing a simulation with its own parameter value, and then a step analyzing the behavior as the parameter varies).
-The baroclinic channel test group includes the RPE (reference potential energy) test case that explores the behavior of the test case at different horizontal viscosities in this way.
+The "yet another channel" test group includes the RPE (reference potential energy) test case that explores the behavior of the test case at different horizontal viscosities in this way.
 In this situation, it is more convenient for the parameter values to come from config options than to be